top of page

 Oral Health and "Leaky Gut"

 Gut dysbiosis is an imbalance in gut bacteria.
 Having enough bacteria to keep the gut lining functional and robust.
-If there is an overgrowth of harmful bacteria that causes inflammation and a leak in the intestinal lining, a number of symptoms can occur, including those that affect your oral health.
-There are some conditions caused by a theoretical “leaky” gut.
+If there is an overgrowth of harmful bacteria that causes inflammation and a leak in the intestinal lining, several symptoms can occur, including those that affect oral health.
+A theoretical “leaky” gut causes some conditions.

 What is "Leaky Gut Syndrome"?

-The "leaky gut syndrome" is a hypothetical condition that’s not currently recognized as a medical diagnosis.
-It’s based on the concept of increased intestinal permeability, which occurs in some gastrointestinal diseases.
+The "leaky gut syndrome" is a hypothetical condition not currently recognized as a medical diagnosis.
+It's based on increased intestinal permeability, which occurs in some gastrointestinal diseases.
 Read more from the Cleveland Clinic.

 The "leaky gut syndrome" is a hypothetical condition that’s not currently recognized as a medical diagnosis.